 The ‘Welsh Wizard’ ended his career as Liverpool and Wales's all-time leading goal scorer and is an undoubted legend of the game.
 Rush won the Carabao Cup five times in his time with Liverpool, scoring the winning goal in the 1982 final.

-How can I get VIP tickets for the Carabao Cup Final?
+How can I secure my seat at the 2024 Carabao Cup Final?

-The 2023 Carabao Cup competition has come and gone, with Manchester United adding another one to their tally of Carabao Cup (League Cup) victories.
+The 2022/23 edition of the competition has come and gone, with Manchester United adding another one to their tally of Carabao Cup (League Cup) victories.

 Enjoy one of the highlights of the English football season with an added level of VIP luxury as you benefit from premium inclusions* such as: